marmal88/Cars/README.md

 ---
 ## 5. Training and Validation results

-During the training and validation phases the model training loss, validation loss and validation accuracy were measured using tensorboard.
+During the training and validation phases the model training loss, validation loss and validation accuracy were logged using tensorboard.

 These outputs were logged using tensorboard.
 Tensorboard can be run through:
 ```bash